Create GCP Service Account Keys

 rotation_time: ${mykeyRotation.rotationRfc3339}

-The keepers property accepts arbitrary key-value pairs that trigger new key generation when changed.
-Here, a time.Rotating resource updates rotationRfc3339 every 30 days, causing Pulumi to destroy the old key and create a new one.
-This requires running Pulumi regularly to detect when rotation is due.
+The keepers property triggers new key generation when its values change.
+Here, a time.Rotating resource updates rotationRfc3339 every 30 days, causing Pulumi to generate a new key.
+This requires running Pulumi regularly (at least every 30 days) to detect when rotation is due.

 Beyond these examples

-These snippets focus on specific key-level features: key generation and format selection, and automatic rotation with time-based triggers.
+These snippets focus on specific key-level features: key generation and format selection, and automated rotation with time-based triggers.
 They’re intentionally minimal rather than complete credential management solutions.

-The examples reference pre-existing infrastructure such as GCP service accounts.
-They focus on key configuration rather than provisioning service accounts or managing credential distribution.
+The examples reference pre-existing infrastructure such as service accounts with appropriate IAM permissions.
+They focus on key configuration rather than provisioning the service accounts themselves.

 To keep things focused, common key patterns are omitted, including: